Jip-Hop/sedunlocksrv-pba/README.md

    - Use `Boot` for fast warm handoff via `kexec`
    - Use `Reboot` for a full hardware/firmware restart path

+## Operational Notes
+- `Boot` is a warm handoff through `kexec`.
+This is faster and keeps unlocked OPAL state, but it is not the same as a cold restart.
+If the target OS or platform firmware only behaves correctly after a full restart, use `Reboot` instead.
+- Split boot layouts are supported.
+A working system may store EFI bootloader files on one partition and the actual kernel/initrd on another filesystem such as LVM-backed root or `/boot`.
+- Password change is intentionally target-based.
+In the web UI, select the drive(s) you want to update.
+In the console UI, enter the exact target device path when prompted.
+- SID password changes can be blocked by firmware.
+On systems with a BIOS or TPM setting such as `Disable Block SID`, that setting may need to be `Disabled`, and some platforms require a one-time confirmation on the next boot before SID changes are allowed.
+- SSH host fingerprints are expected to remain stable across reboots and rebuilds as long as the Dropbear host keys in `ssh/` are preserved.
+If you delete and regenerate those files, the fingerprint will change once for the newly built image.

 ---

 ## 🛠️ Build Host Dependencies